Skip to content

 define a persona

-Define a new persona and save it as config (the manager writes .cotal/agents/.md), then announce it on the mesh.
+Define a new persona and save it as config (the manager writes .cotal/agents/.md).
+Silent by default — it posts nothing on the mesh unless you ask it to with announce.
 Afterwards cotal_spawn(name) launches a real agent wearing this persona/model.
 Use to grow the team with a custom persona you describe on the fly; set its role at spawn (cotal_spawn takes a role).

-• Side-effect: writes a persona file via the manager (becomes spawnable).
+• Side-effect: writes a persona file via the manager (becomes spawnable); posts one message ONLY if you pass announce.

 • Available: capability-gated like cotal_spawn.